What is an Authorised Event?

 - Provision of a Code of Practic covering all of the above legislation

-- Nationwide advertising by the NTET
+- Nationwide advertising on NTET publications and its website

 - Training events for Organisers and Safety Officers

-- Discounted Rally Insurance premiums
+- Discounted Rally Insurance premiums from preferred insurers

-Importantly the NTET Rally Organisers Code of Practice has been commended by the HSE as an authorative set of guidelines which the organiser is required to apply in support of a safe and trouble free event.
+Importantly, the NTET Rally Organisers Code of Practice has been commended by the HSE as an authorative set of guidelines which the organiser is required to apply in support of a safe and trouble free event.

 NB: The Sept 2018 (Interim) version of the Rally Organisers Code of Practice is currently being updated.

 To Be, or Not To Be – Authorised